marekszczepansky/Angular-Developer/README.md

 ### Heroes list
 - As a User I want to see hero's age and experience on heroes list

+### changes in progress
+- As a User I want unsaved data to be protected
+  - all route changing operations (like nav bar or back button) should check for unsaved data
+  - checking should work for changing details and adding new hero
+  - the simple confirmation message should be displayed, like: your data could be lost, are you sure yes/not?
+  - when user choose 'yes', route change can go on
+  - when user choose 'no', route change should be canceled

 ## Refactoring tasks